dchowitz/slire/README.md

 ## Quickstart

-Slire implements the repository pattern: a collection‑like interface for accessing and manipulating domain objects.
+Slire implements the repository pattern: a collection‑like interface for accessing and manipulating database objects.
 Each repository is bound to a specific database collection.

 A Slire repository is instantiated with a configuration that defines which fields are managed automatically (id, timestamps, version, trace) and which scope to apply.
 Scope is a fixed filter that enforces tenancy/data partitioning across all operations.